FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 - Connect the CTA and EOS representations of the files. **This connection is bidirectional**.

 This entire process is driven by Python with executions of other EOS and CTA commands in subprocesses.
+This uses a docker container built expressly for this purpose with the right combination of python, libraries, and CTA RPMs.
+It's currently based on CentOS7 but we will move to Alma9 when CTA RPMs become available there.
 Checking for EOS directories and files is done with EOS commands.
 This is the slowest part of the process, but is also a good candidate for improvement using `eossh` scripts.
 Tape descriptions in CSV or Enstore PostgreSQL to CTA PostgreSQL data is translated by Python using SQLAlchemy.